belal-bh/COVID19-ResNet50-TL/colab_notebooks/README.md

 ## Important Consideration

-These colaboratory notebooks have some dependency and special environment requiremnets.
-So, be carefull if you want to run these notebooks, it may not work properly.
-I used google drive to store some files and secret information like kaggle API credential.
-If you understand the code you can set these environment properly with right credentials and run on google colaboratory GPU runtime.
-Also you can ping me if you need more information.
+These colaboratory notebooks have some dependencies and special environmental requirements.
+So, be careful if you want to run these notebooks; they may not work properly.
+I used Google Drive to store some files and secret information like Kaggle API credentials.
+If you understand the code, you can set this environment properly with the right credentials and run it on the Google Colaboratory GPU runtime.
+You can also ping me (belal.cseai@gmail.com) if you need more information.

 Extra dependencies:

 - Google acount
 - Google Drive account access
 - Kaggle API credentials for dounloading Dataset
-- Manually configure Google Drive paths that required in the program
+- Manually configure Google Drive paths that are required in the program
 - Google colaboratory GPU runtime environment

 ## Welcome

-If this reserch experiments help in any of your research please cite this paper.
+If this research experiment helps in any of your research, please cite this paper.

 Thank you.